Research Highlights

 High-fidelity turbulence simulations require scalable numerical methods and efficient use of modern supercomputers.
 We develop and use simulation tools for wind-farm LES and canonical DNS, including the open-source AFiD framework.

-AFiD-GPU: a versatile Navier-Stokes Solver for Wall-Bounded Turbulent Flows on GPU Clusters
+AFiD-GPU: A versatile Navier–Stokes solver for wall-bounded turbulent flows on GPU clusters

 AFiD-GPU is a high-performance implementation of the AFiD incompressible Navier-Stokes solver for GPU clusters.
 It enables large-scale simulations of canonical turbulent flows such as Rayleigh-Bénard convection, Taylor-Couette flow, channel flow, and plane Couette flow.